apache/royale-docs/component-sets/jewel/jewel-view.md

 ### Common Beads

-Jewel `View` can use any of the layout beads available in Jewel library.
-Also you can check [Related controls](component-sets/jewel/view.html#related-controls) section to see some preconfigured views with specific layouts.
+Jewel `View` can use any of the layout beads available in the Jewel library.
+You can also check [Related controls](component-sets/jewel/view.html#related-controls) to see some preconfigured views with specific layouts.

 ## More examples